Consistency, breakdown robustness, and algorithms for robust improper maximum likelihood clustering: Introduction

-There are a number of proposals already in the literature for accounting for the presence of noise and outliers in clustering problems.
-These contributions can be divided in two groups: methods based on mixture modelling, and methods based on fixed partition models.
+There is a number of proposals already in the literature for accounting for the presence of noise and outliers in model-based clustering problems.
+The contributions can be divided in two groups: methods based on mixture modelling, and methods based on fixed partition models.
 Within the first group \cite{Banfield_Raftery_1993} and \cite{Coretto_Hennig_2011} dealt with uniform distributions added as ``noise components'' to a finite Gaussian mixture. \cite{McLachlan_Peel_2000b} proposed to model data based on Student $t$-distributions. \cite{Cuesta_Albertos_etal_1997} and \cite{GarciaEscudero_Gordaliza_1999} introduced and studied trimming in order to robustify the $k$-means partitioning method.
 Robust partitioning methods with homoscedastic clusters based on ML--type procedures where proposed in \cite{Gallegos_2002} and \cite{Gallegos_Ritter_2005}.
 Heteroscedasticity in ML-type partitioning methods has been introduced with the TCLUST algorithm of \cite{GarciaEscudero_etal_2008} and the ``k--parameters clustering'' of \cite{Gallegos_Ritter_2013}.
+More references and an in-depth overview are giuven in \cite{GarciaEscudero_etal_2015}.
 Different from the methods based on fixed partition models, mixture models and RIMLE allow a smooth transition between different clusters and between clustered observations and noise, which improves parameter estimation in the presence of overlap between mixture components.
 The one-dimensional version of the RIMLE was introduced in \cite{Coretto_Hennig_2010} and was investigated based on Monte Carlo experiments.
 Extension of the methods to the multivariate setting is not straightforward.
-To our knowledge, even for the case of ML for plain multivariate Gaussian mixtures (i.e. the RIMLE with the improper constant density set to zero), consistency theory has not been developed before.
-Existence and consistency of the MLE for the multivariate Gaussian mixtures is a long standing problem due to the ill-posedness of the likelihood function. \cite{Chen_Tan_2009} and \cite{Alexandrovich_2014} propose and study a penalized ML estimator. \cite{GarciaEscudero_etal_2014} studied a classification ML estimator for Gaussian mixture that is based on the TCLUST idea.
+Existence and consistency of the MLE for the multivariate Gaussian mixtures is a long standing problem due to the ill-posedness of the likelihood function.
+Even for ML for plain multivariate Gaussian mixtures (i.e. the RIMLE with the improper constant density set to zero), consistency theory is limited to the situation in which the model is assumed to hold precisely, and restrictive conditions are required (e.g., \cite{Redner_Walker_1984}). \cite{Chen_Tan_2009} and \cite{Alexandrovich_2014} propose and study a penalized ML estimator. \cite{GarciaEscudero_etal_2014} studied a classification ML estimator for Gaussian mixture that is based on the TCLUST idea.